Diagnostic odds ratio

 In medical testing with binary classification, the diagnostic odds ratio (DOR) is a measure of the effectiveness of a diagnostic test.
-It is defined as the ratio of the odds of the test being positive if the subject has a disease relative to the odds of the test being positive if the subject does not have the disease.
+It is defined as the ratio of positive likelihood ratio to negative likelihood ratio.
 There is also a multiclass version of the diagnostic odds ratio.

-The rationale for the diagnostic odds ratio is that it is a single indicator of test performance (like accuracy and Youden's J statistic) but which is independent of prevalence (unlike accuracy) and is presented as an odds ratio, which has theoretical advantages (e.g. Bayes' Law is written a product of ratios).
+The rationale for the diagnostic odds ratio is that it is a single indicator of test performance (like accuracy and Youden's J statistic) but which is independent of prevalence (unlike accuracy) and is presented as an odds ratio, which has theoretical advantages (e.g. Bayes' law is written a product of ratios).

 Definition

 The diagnostic odds ratio is defined mathematically as: